 Empire's score of 42 is higher than 68% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Empire Company Limited reported total greenhouse gas emissions of approximately 104,745,000 kg CO2e, with Scope 1 emissions at about 14,163,000 kg CO2e and Scope 2 emissions at approximately 90,583,000 kg CO2e.
-In 2023, the total emissions were about 110,752,000 kg CO2e, with Scope 1 at approximately 14,626,000 kg CO2e and Scope 2 at about 96,127,000 kg CO2e.
-Empire has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 GHG emissions by 55% by 2030 from a 2019 base year.
-Additionally, the company targets a 28% reduction in absolute Scope 3 emissions related to the use of sold products within the same timeframe.
-Furthermore, Empire commits that 64% of its suppliers, based on emissions from purchased goods and services, will have science-based targets by 2027.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect the company's commitment to addressing climate change effectively.
-The emissions data and targets are sourced directly from Empire Company Limited, ensuring accuracy and relevance in their sustainability reporting.
+This marks a decrease from 2023, where total emissions were about 110,752,000 kg CO2e, with Scope 1 at approximately 14,626,000 kg CO2e and Scope 2 at around 96,127,000 kg CO2e.
+Empire's climate commitments include a significant target to reduce absolute Scope 1 and 2 GHG emissions by 55% by 2030, using 2019 as the base year.
+Additionally, the company aims to cut absolute Scope 3 emissions from the use of sold products by 28% within the same timeframe.
+Furthermore, Empire has committed that 64% of its suppliers, based on emissions from purchased goods and services, will have science-based targets by 2027.
+The emissions data and targets are sourced from Empire Company Limited, with no cascaded data from a parent organization.
+The company is actively working towards aligning its operations with industry standards for climate action, demonstrating a commitment to sustainability in the food and staples retailing sector.

 Access structured emissions data, company-specific emission factors, and source documents